China to sanction Lockheed Martin over Taiwan arms sale

 It is bolstering its defences for what it sees as increasingly threatening moves by Beijing, such as its regular air force and naval exercises near Taiwan.

-Taiwan Defence Minister Yen Teh-fa, visiting troops during the annual Han Kuang military exercise, said they needed to be strong in the face of "all sorts of threats and provocations" from China.
+Taiwan Defence Minister Yen Teh-fa, visiting troops during the annual Han Kuang military exercise this week, said they needed to be strong in the face of "all sorts of threats and provocations" from China.

 "This tells our people and the Communists that we have the confidence and ability to protect our people and homeland, and defend the country's security," his ministry cited him as saying.